-This document provides an accurate and reproducible procedure for simulating the operation of buses powered by charge sustaining hybrid powertrains on dynamometers for the purpose of measuring emissions and fuel economy.
+This document provides an accurate and reproducible procedure for simulating the operation of buses powered by charge depleting hybrid powertrains on dynamometers for the purpose of measuring emissions and fuel economy.

 A hybrid vehicle is defined as having both a rechargeable energy storage system (RESS) capable of releasing and capturing energy and an energy-generating device that converts consumable fuels into propulsion energy.
 This procedure specifically includes batteries, capacitors and flywheels, although other types of RESS can be evaluated by following the guidelines provided.
-The procedure also provides a detailed description of state of charge (SOC) correction for charge-sustaining HEVs in order to correct for changes that occur over the length of the test.
+The procedure also provides a detailed description of correction for external charging of charge-depleting HEVs in order to correct for RESS energy consumed during the test.

 It should be noted that most buses addressed in this recommended practice are expected to be powered by engines that are certified separately for emissions.
 In these cases the engine certification procedure appears in Regulation 77/88/EC.